akka/akka-management/bootstrap-joining-demo/aws-api/README.md

 > universal:packageBin
 ```

 Now, in the `bootstrap-joining-demo/aws-api/target/universal` folder, you should have a
 `bootstrap-joining-demo-aws-api-1.0.zip` file.

 Step 7: Tag Instances
 ---------------------

-Tag instances with tag "service" -> "products-api".
+Tag your instances with tag "service" -> "products-api".

 ![tagging instances](screenshots/discovery-aws-ec2-tagged-instances.png)